Third Week in Epiphany – Saturday

 The one thing needful is that Jesus’ Word be preached and taught and heard.
 Nothing at all on earth is as important and necessary as this.
 For it is through the preaching and teaching of the Word that men are “[made] wise unto salvation through faith which is in Christ Jesus” (II Timothy 3:15), and it is by the hearing of the Word of God that saving faith is wrought and sustained within us (Romans 10:17; I Peter 1:5).
 It is that saving faith, God-wrought confidence of the heart in His mercy in Christ Jesus, wherein we poor sinners stand before God righteous in His sight, justified or made right with Him by Christ’s vicarious satisfaction of His justice, and saved eternally as His unconditional gift of grace.

 Without such faith, which is created and sustained only and exclusively through the Word of the Gospel, no one can be saved.

 PRAYER. – I thank Thee, merciful Father, that Thou hast graciously given us Thy holy Word as a lamp unto our feet and a light unto our path.
 Preserve it to me and to all believers until the end of days!
 Let it also have free course through the world, that all men may see Thy salvation and be brought to saving faith by means of its power.
-Grant to me and all believers Thy Holy Spirit, that we may always value it as the one thing truly needful, and gladly, diligently, and devoutly hear and learn and follow it.
+Grant to me and all believers the continuous gift of Thy Holy Spirit, working through Thy Word, that we may always value that Word as the one thing truly needful, and gladly, diligently, and devoutly hear and learn and follow it.
 Awaken hearts everywhere to hear and heed it, that thereby many may be converted and saved eternally through faith in Christ Jesus, the only Savior of sinful men.
 Amen.